njgibbon/terraform-associate-certification-notes/5-terraform-modules.md

+# 5 Interact with Terraform modules

-# 5a.
+## 5a.
 Contrast module source options
 ```
 # <NAMESPACE>/<NAME>/<PROVIDER>
 # source could also be a git repository or a relative path